klargdev/IaC-ERD-Backend/README.md

 - **Unique Endpoint Identification**: Each endpoint receives a unique UUID for tracking and management
 - **Modular Architecture**: Components can be deployed independently or as a complete stack
 - **Idempotent Deployment**: Ansible playbooks can be safely re-run without affecting existing configurations
-- **Multi-platform Support**: Native support for both Linux and Windows endpoint onboarding
+- **Windows-only Support**: Native support for Windows endpoint onboarding (OpenEDR is Windows-only)

 This architecture provides a complete, production-ready EDR backend infrastructure that enables organizations to deploy, monitor, and respond to security threats across distributed endpoint environments through a centralized, automated management system with secure remote access capabilities.